COSC3020/reverse-insertion-sort-Countmooshroom/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+## Answer

+I believe the average time complexity of an insertion sort is $\Theta(n^2)$.
+Each time the inner loop starts, it could check only the first pair of numbers, or it could check every pair in the range ($n$).
+Then, on average, the inner loop will take $n/2$ iterations.
+The outside loop will still go through n iterations, so the total time complexity is $n^2/2$.
+However, since constants don't matter, it is just $n^2$.